thiadeliria/Pacman/README.md

 **Cost:** Pac-Man finds the food in 10 steps.

+**Strategy:**
-**Algorithm:** DFS prioritises depth over breadth, *i.e.*, it builds Pac-Man's path by exploring a nearby cell, then the cell next to that, then the cell next to that, and so on, down a path as deep as it goes until DFS reaches the goal cell.
+DFS prioritises depth over breadth, *i.e.*, it builds Pac-Man's path by exploring a nearby cell, then the cell next to that, then the cell next to that, and so on, down a path as deep as it goes until DFS reaches the goal cell.

 We can see by the red overlay in the animation that DFS traverses the left side of the maze first, then turns east at the first cross-roads.
 There is no food down this path, so DFS tries again and follows the path down south at the first cross-roads.
 Since this path leads to food, DFS doesn't bother looking down a different path, and this is the path that Pac-Man takes.